-Investing in real estate can be an easy way to earn some passive income.
-However, there are many aspects of the real estate business that you must consider before diving into the role.
+Real estate investing can be an easy way to earn some passive income.
+However, there are many aspects of the real estate business that you must consider before diving into the real estate investor role.

 The amount of time you have to dedicate to your properties are dependent on several factors.

 Most real estate investors own multiple investment properties.
 It is obvious that the more properties you invest in, the more time you will need to manage them.
 However, in most cases, such investors choose to delegate their responsibilities by hiring a property manager.

 Property managers are experienced and trained regarding every aspect of the business and can significantly free you of giving in time and energy towards your properties.